secrierlab/EMT/README.md

 - **CRISPR_validation_CNV.R:** Get the Ceres Scores of the biomarkers associated with copy number alterations and plot heatmaps
 - **validation_Schaller_MUT.R:** This script check if putative biomarkers of EMT with mutations are targets of TFs important for EMT
 - **validation_Schaller_CNV.R:** This script check if putative biomarkers of EMT associated with CNV are targets of TFs important for EMT

+# Single cell and cell line EMT analyses

+## ScRNAseq_analysis
+This folder contains the code for the cell line and single cell analyses presented in the manuscript, with analysis exemplified for the breast cancer cohort from Qian et al.

 # How to cite